Man found guilty of manslaughter

 The Suva High Court this morning found a man guilty of manslaughter.

-The Court heard in March 2019, Ratuwaqa drove his vehicle in a manner that caused the death of a woman.
+The Court heard on March 30th in 2019, Ratuwaqa drove his vehicle in a manner which caused the death of a woman.

-The Court heard he lost control of the vehicle that veered off the road and plunged into the sea at Gardiner Place in Nasese, Suva.
+Ratuwaqa lost control of the vehicle which veered off the road and landed into the sea at Gardiner Place in Nasese, Suva.

-A team from the Totogo Police Station managed to rescue the driver and the passenger from the partially submerged vehicle.
+A team from the Totogo Police Station managed to rescue Ratuwaqa and the female passenger from the partially submerged vehicle.

-The female passenger was rushed to the CWM Hospital and was pronounced dead on arrival.
+The passenger was rushed to the CWM Hospital but was pronounced dead on arrival.